 |Features||– Adjustable Twin Axis Gear (TAG) fit system for a superior fit – Removable Race Shield and SeamFlex Ear Flaps – Fusion In-Mold Microshell construction and channeled ventilation – Weighs 380 grams and comes in three sizes – Features X-Static Antimicrobial padding||– 10mm “Shallow” tail for riders with flatter back profile – 45mm “Tall” tail for riders with compact/hunched back profile – Vented Eyeshield (Gray/Silver Flash included.
 Clear /Silver flash available) – X-Static padding and featherweight webbing with Slimline buckle – Removeable EVA pads to customize width and feel|

 |Ratings*||4.4 out of 5.0 stars||3.6 out of 5.0 stars|

 |Best deal*||Save money please click here||Save money please click here|

-In general, Giro Selector apparently promises a better performance than Bell Javelin.
-You can get the proper adjustments with the helmet to achieve the most suitable settings for every different condition.
+In general, Giro Selector promises better performance than Bell Javelin.
+You can get the proper adjustments with the helmet to achieve the most suitable settings for every condition.
 So, it is the way to go